ChimeraTK/ServerMockup/README.md

 ln -s LLRFServer.xml dummy_server_input.xml
 ```

+**Since it is not known a priori which input file will be used the automatic call of the xml generator is disabled in the cmake config file!**

 The corresponding mapping file (in the example above LLRFServer_mapping.xml) will be considered automatically.
 In case the DOOCS adapter is used the *conf file is required.
 Again create a symbolic like to the original server config file: